 Research conducted by Spangaro et al (2011) suggested that women often attempt to hide the abuse due to feelings of shame and being stigmatised.
-Findings also suggest women do not always identify their experiences as 'domestic violence'.
-Women ask that health professionals help them to 'see and name' abuse.
+Findings also suggested women did not always identify their experiences as 'domestic violence'.
 Catallo et al (2013) suggested that disclosure is a fearful process.
-Women fear an escalation of violence when still living with the perpetrator (Hester et al 2007; Bourassa et al 2008).
+Women fear an escalation of violence when still living with the perpetrator (Hester et al. 2007; Bourassa et al. 2008).

-Women may not disclose abuse to health professionals unless directly asked about it (Howard et al 2010, Rose et al 2011).
-However Bradbury et al (2014) found that some health professionals displayed an element of resistance in asking about abuse.
+Studies have shown that women may not disclose abuse to health professionals unless directly asked about it (Howard et al. 2010, Rose et al. 2011).
+However Bradbury et al.(2014) found that some health professionals displayed an element of resistance in asking about abuse.
 In order to encourage women to disclose they must feel safe to discuss their experiences.